All you need to know to visit the stunning Dingle Peninsula, one of Ireland’s most scenic locations.

-Regular ferries connect the islands to the mainland and it is worth considering a boat tour out if you love remote landscapes and enjoy spending time in nature as the island are mostly uninhabited.
+Regular ferries connect the islands to the mainland and it is worth considering a boat tour out if you love remote landscapes and enjoy spending time in nature as the islands are mostly uninhabited.

-Located on the Southern edge of the Dingle peninsula, Inch Beach is large sandy beach famous for its beauty and the surfing opportunities it offers.
+Located on the Southern edge of the Dingle peninsula, Inch Beach is a large sandy beach famous for its beauty and the surfing opportunities it offers.